Birmingham, AL Child Custody Modifications

 Missing any deadline or responding incorrectly could endanger your case.

 In the turmoil of a divorce or custody proceeding, you can easily forget a pending deadline.
-Charlotte Christian Law can take care of all paperwork for you, ensuring you would not have to worry about your case getting thrown out or jeopardized over such details.
+The Law Offices of Charlotte Christian and Associates can take care of all paperwork for you, ensuring you would not have to worry about your case getting thrown out or jeopardized over such details.

 Some people handle their cases in a lawyer’s office or at the negotiating table.
 Others end up in court, where both sides must present arguments before a judge, who ultimately holds responsibility for deciding on a fair outcome.